alshedivat/al-folio/_posts/2023-11-03-dtm1_vs_icesat2.md

 Overall, the interpolation and slope correction algorithm of ICESat-2 ALT08 is quite interesting.
 It tends to underestimate surface height when there are no photons at the midpoint.
 In cases where h_te_best_fit_20m_2 is available, this algorithm may mistakenly consider it as part of the canopy and remove it.
 This tendency introduces residual bias, result in such as negative snow depth.

-#### Is it possible using negative snow depth in DEM bias correction?

-Naturally, the distribution of dh is normal and symmetrical.
-When we are doing elevation differencing for snow depth, we also obtain snow depth with uncertainty in both tails.
-However, as the snow depth is small relative to the uncertainties of DEMs-ICESat-2 (0.5m to 1m), many snow depth measurements (nearly 30%) encounter negative values.
-Excluding these negative snow depths interferes symmetrically of distribution on small value observations.
-One idea is to use these snow-on measurements to further correct dh in an iterative process.
-It is very risky because such corrections are applied to specific terrains; I have tried but introduced a lot of noise.
+#### Exploring the Use of Negative Snow Depth in DEM Bias Correction

+In the process of elevation differencing for snow depth retrieval, the distribution of the elevation difference $$dh$$ is expected to be normal and symmetrical.
+However, due to the relatively small magnitude of snow depth compared to the uncertainties between DEMs and ICESat-2 (ranging from 0.5m to 1m), a significant portion of snow depth measurements (about 30%) result in negative values.
+Excluding these negative values can disrupt the symmetrical distribution, especially for observations of smaller snow depths.

+One potential solution is to use these negative snow depth measurements to iteratively correct $$dh$$ However, this approach is fraught with risks, as such corrections, when applied, tend to be terrain-specific.
+In my attempts, this method introduced considerable noise into the data.
+An alternative strategy is implementing stricter quality control measures to minimize the occurrence of negative snow depths.
+For DTM1/10, setting -0.8 m of cutting off value can include 90% of measurements.